Azathotep/Aftermath/README.md

 A [Roguelike](http://roguebasin.roguelikedevelopment.org/index.php?title=Berlin_Interpretation) zombie survival game written in C# using Monogame.

-See notes below for the latest Msi installer for the game.
+See installing section below for a link to the latest msi installer for the game.

 -----